tobeyleonard/tobeyleonard.github.io/_pages/about.md

 </div>
 <div style="font-size:11pt ;  font-style:italic">
  <img   width="200" align="left"  hspace= 10px src="../images/图片1.jpg"/>
-<p align = "justify">Light-field carries physical information such as wavelength, polarization and phase, etc. When these parameters in the continumm become discontinuous, the cutoff point named the optical singularity.
-Among them, we are interested in the phase singularity carried by the vortex field and the polarization singularity stemmed from the recently popular momentum space, and hence we investigate the physical mechanism of the singularity within the light field. </p>
+<p align = "justify">The light-field is comprised of various physical properties, including wavelength, polarization, and phase.
+These parameters are subject to discontinuity, resulting in a cutoff point known as an optical singularity.
+Our research interests lie in two specific forms of optical singularities: the phase singularity carried by vortex fields and the polarization singularity arising from the momentum space.
+We aim to gain a deeper understanding of the physical mechanisms associated with these singularities within the light field. </p>
 <p align = "justify">Collaborators: Dr. Jianzheng Ren (Peking Univ., Beijing) and Prof. Shaohui Yan (XIOPM, Xi'an) </p>
 </div>